-The Basics of Construction Accounting - Now New and Improved!
+The Basics of Construction Accounting

-CFMA’s Basics of Constructing Accounting is now new and improved, featuring up-to-date information, a user-friendly design, and many added benefits!
+CFMA’s Basics of Constructing Accounting course for CFMA chapters is new and improved, featuring up-to-date information, a user-friendly design, and many added benefits!
 The Basics of Construction Accounting Workshop is designed for accounting professionals new to the construction industry as well as non-accounting construction industry professionals who want or need a better understanding of construction accounting processes, construction cost management systems, job costs and job cost reporting, the WIP, and the most important elements of a contractor's financial statements.
 This one-day class presents an introduction to the key processes that make construction accounting unique.

 Chapter coordinators, contact email@example.com for more information or to schedule this course for their chapter.
 If you wish to attend a course at a CFMA chapter, see a list of upcoming courses, or visit CFMA’s Education Online website to learn more about CFMA’s web-based education.